eiffel-community/eiffel-remrem-publish/wiki/markdown/docker.md

 # Docker

-In Eiffel-Intelligence source code a Dockerfile is provided which helps the developer or user to build the local Eiffel-Intellegence source code repository changes to a Docker image.
+In RemRem-Publish source code a Dockerfile is provided which helps the developer or user to build the local RemRem-Publish source code repository changes to a Docker image.
-With the Docker image user can try-out the Eiffel-Intelligence on a Docker Host or in a Kubernetes cluster.
+With the Docker image user can try-out the RemRem-Publish on a Docker Host or in a Kubernetes cluster.

 ## Requirements
 - Docker